marxin/texi2rst-generated/sphinx/gccint/user-experience-guidelines.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: user experience guidelines, guidelines, user experience

 .. _user-experience-guidelines:

-.. index:: user experience guidelines

-.. index:: guidelines, user experience

 User Experience Guidelines
 --------------------------